Contact

 Knowledge transfer: International perspectives on STEM education

 There are many national initiatives and programs that pursue early STEM education in countries around the world.
 What has largely been missing, however, is international exchange among stakeholders in early childhood education and scholastic learning.
 In a globalized world, large challenges can only be addressed through international cooperation.
 That includes sharing and discussing concepts and practices pertaining to early childhood education.
-Together with Haus der kleinen Forscher (Little Scientists’ House), we created the International Dialogue on STEM Education (IDoS) with the purpose of learning from others, providing inspiration, and considering new ideas.
+Together with Little Scientists Foundation, we created the International Dialogue on STEM Education (IDoS) with the purpose of learning from others, providing inspiration, and considering new ideas.

 »The International Dialogue on STEM Education creates an innovation ecosystem in early childhood STEM education.«

-Dr. Barbara Filtzinger, Head of the Education Working Area and board member at little Scientists' House
+Dr. Barbara Filtzinger, Head of the Education Working Area and board member at Little Scientists Foundation

 Dr. Barbara Filtzinger